About Acne Scarring Treatments at Dermatology Associates of Atlanta

 Subcisions: A minor surgical procedure used for treating depressed acne scars.
 Using a micro blade or small needle to make small incisions that cut and separate fibrous bands and release the bound down scar, subcisions encourage wound healing for a smoother surface.
 This procedure is often combined with other treatments such as laser resurfacing for maximum effectiveness.

 Fat transfer: A process that transplants fat from one part of the body to fill acne scar depressions.
 This procedure eliminates risk of rejection or immune reaction as it uses your own fat.
-It is rarely used alone and most often has PRP (Platelet Rich Plasma) added to it.
+It is rarely used alone and most often has growth factors from your own blood added to it.
 Sometimes the clot used to obtain the cytokines from the blood is used as a scaffold for new collagen to infiltrate.
-Occasionally the body’s own stem cells are also called to the injured area by the PRP.

 Acne scar excision: A scar removal technique that cuts out individual scars.
 Excision is rarely a recommended technique for patients with ice pick or deep boxcar scars; sometimes it is the only treatment for very deep irregular shaped scars in difficult locations.